microsoft/coyote/docs/_learn/core/logging.md

 ## Logging

-The Coyote runtime provides a `System.IO.TextWriter` for logging so that your program output can be captured and included in `coyote` test tool output logs.
+The Coyote runtime provides a `Microsoft.Coyote.IO.ILogger` interface for logging so that your program output can be captured and included in `coyote` test tool output logs.
 A default `Logger` is provided and can be accessed like this: